mariobernasconi/mariobernasconi.github.io/_pages/about.md

 Welcome to my website!

-I'm an applied microeconomist in training with interest in labour economics and organizational economics.
+I'm an applied microeconomist with an interest in labour economics and organizational economics.
 I'm currently a third year PhD student at the Department of Econometrics and Operations Research, Tilburg University.
 I expect to graduate in summer 2024.

 You can find my CV [here](/files/CV_Bernasconi.pdf).